-In this element the list of references to the Esko Graphics Documents used to generate this digital film set is stored.
+This element stores the list of references to the 'Esko Graphics' documents that were used to generate this digital film set.
 Only digital film sets that are the result of a merge of several graphics documents will have more than one entry in this list.

-Schema namespace Schema namespace prefix http://ns.esko-graphics.com/usedfileslist/1.0/egUsedFL
+Schema namespace Schema namespace prefix http://ns.esko-graphics.com/usedfileslist/1.0/ egUsedFL